 In Stargirl, even the villains get their moment to be vulnerable.
 The audience is given insight into the personal life of the villain, Icicle.
 Seeing the villain in the same generous light as the hero makes it hard to see the story in black and white, the way superhero stories generally portray things.
 Audiences will leave the show without a clear opinion about the inherent evilness of characters like Icicle.

-The same questions are asked by characters in the show, even causing rifts between characters who disagree about the nature of good and evil.
+Characters in the show ask the same questions, even causing rifts between characters who disagree about the nature of good and evil.
 Many characters have strained relationships with one another, while others are loving and simple.
 Allowing a story to be emotionally complex and nuanced like this is the #1 way to make it an instant hit with a diverse audience.

 If you’re looking for a new show that will make you laugh, cry, and feel inspired, give Stargirl a try.